 Note: Student loan repayment suspension put in place by the Government of Canada as part of the COVID–19 measures ended on September 30, 2020.
 Student loan payments and interest accrual resumed on October 1, 2020.
 If you think you may need continued support on your payments visit Loan Repayment Options on the National Student Loans Service Centre website.

-On March 18, 2020, the Government of Canada announced the COVID-19 Economic Response Plan which includes a wide set of measures to help Canadians affected by the impacts of the COVID-19 pandemic.
+On March 18, 2020, the Government of Canada announced the COVID-19 Economic Response Plan which included a wide set of measures to help Canadians affected by the impacts of the COVID-19 pandemic.
+Part of those measures were the doubling of Canada student grants.

-For more information on the CSLP, please visit the Government of Canada website.
+For more information on the CSFA program, please visit the Government of Canada website.

 What if a student is ill or has been quarantined with the Coronavirus and cannot attend classes?